ycore/fortify-ui/readme.md

         //Features::updatePasswords(),
     ],
 ```
 Features can be enabled or disabled editing the `config/fortify.php` file post-install.
+See _[Fortify Features](https://github.com/laravel/fortify#fortify-features)_ for additional configuration options.

-See _[Two factor authentication](#a-note-on-enabling-two-factor-authentication)_ for notes on updating the User model when two factor authentication is enabled.
+See _[Two factor authentication](#a-note-on-enabling-two-factor-authentication)_ on the additional requirements when two factor authentication is enabled.

 ### Two factor authentication
-The two factor authentication feature can be enabled by manually editing the `config/fortify.php` file, or by using the `--enable` option.
+The two factor authentication feature can be enabled in `config/fortify.php`.
 The FortifyUIServiceProvider registers the view automatically once the feature is enabled in the config file.

-Two factor authentication requires additional fields in the database and the inclusion of a trait in the User Model.
+Two factor authentication requires migration of additional fields to the database and additions to the User Model.
-#### Publishing _[Laravel Fortify][link-fortify]_ migrations
+#### Publishing Fortify migrations
 ```bash
 $ php artisan fortify:publish --migrations
 $ php artisan migrate